 Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 If you want your climbing roses to grow vigorously and flower well each year you'll want to do some pruning.
 If you don't prune them at all climbing roses can become a tangled mess of branches with diminished flowering as time goes by.
-Although often considered complicated, rose pruning is not difficult if you follow some simple guidelines.
+Although often considered complicated, pruning climbing roses is not difficult if you follow some simple guidelines.

 When to Prune

-Pruning Young Climbing Roses
+Training & Pruning Young Climbing Roses

 When planting a new climbing rose know that they are not self-clinging and therefore will require some type of structure to grow on that shoots can be tied to.